dantoledano/bookStore/README.md

 # Book Management API

 A simple Express.js API for managing books, including creation, retrieval, updating, and deletion with filtering and sorting capabilities.
+The API also includes logging middleware to log requests and book-related operations, ensuring error details are recorded for better traceability.

 ## Features